Wigwam Brook Wildlife Sanctuary, Litchfield

 There are informational signs at the trailhead about the chestnut program in the US; all about the blight that killed off the trees over the course of the 20th century.
 An estimated 4 billion with a b chestnuts were killed, wiping out about 200 million acres.
-It is often cited as the greatest ecological disaster of the 20th century.
+It is often cited as one of the greatest ecological disasters of the 20th century.

 Enterprising ecologists have been trying to reintroduce blight resistant chestnuts up and down the east coast and the LHAS has partnered with the American Chestnut Foundation to get a grove going in Litchfield.
 It’s a tricky thing, because chestnut trees can grow for years, up to 30-feet high, and look fantastic and then, boom.

 We saw the other car’s owner down near the beaver pond doing what people are supposed to do in Audubon properties: birding.
-They seemed just as startled to see us bumbling about.
+They seemed just as startled to see me and Damian bumbling about.

 Wigwam Brook is a nice little property and I hope their chestnut program works out.
 I haven’t kept tabs on how the other experimental orchards around the state are doing (I know there’s one near Sleeping Giant), but I wish them the best of luck.